zio/zio/docs/datatypes/contextual/zlayer.md

 ### An Example of Providing Different Implementations of the Same Service

 Let's say we want to provide different versions of the same service to different services.
 In this example, both `UserRepo` and `DocumentRepo` services require the `Cache` service.
 However, we want to provide different cache implementations for these two services.
-Our goal is to provide an 'InmemoryCache' layer for `UserRepo` and a `PersistentCache` layer for the `DocumentRepo` service:
+Our goal is to provide an `InmemoryCache` layer for `UserRepo` and a `PersistentCache` layer for the `DocumentRepo` service:

 ```scala mdoc:compile-only
 import zio._